PlanetJune Craft Blog

 FAQ: Additional Notes

-How do I Make an Amigurumi with a Striped Section?
+How Do I Make an Amigurumi with a Striped Section?

 If you’re making an amigurumi that starts out with a solid colour and then has a striped section, you can make the first part of the amigurumi in a continuous spiral as usual.
 When you reach the end of the solid-coloured part, join with a slip stitch to the next stitch and fasten off.
 From here on, you can work in joined rounds using the Ultimate Stripes technique.